 Dovid (David) Braun has taught all levels of Yiddish language at YIVO's intensive summer program since 1990 at Columbia University and New York University.
 He initiated and taught in the intensive summer programs of the Yiddish Book Center (Amherst, MA) and Jewish Historical Institute (Warsaw, Poland).
 He has taught Yiddish language, Yiddish linguistics, and/or general linguistics as a faculty member of Harvard University, University of Pennsylvania, and the Hebrew University of Jerusalem, and he regularly participates in varied research projects involving Yiddish language and culture.
 He serves as co-president of the Sholem Aleichem Cultural Center (Bronx, NY) which is now the only NYC area venue where public Yiddish cultural events are held on a regular basis.

-Nokhem (Nachum) Lerner was raised in a Yiddish-loving home in Miami Beach, Florida.
+Nachum (Nokhem) Lerner was raised in a Yiddish-loving home in Miami Beach, Florida.
 He studied Yiddish language and literature at Bar Ilan University, the YIVO Summer Program (at Columbia University), and the University of Pennsylvania.
 In addition, he holds an MA in modern Jewish history and literature from the Jewish Theological Seminary.
-He has taught Yiddish at the Workers Circle/Arbeter-Ring, Makor, the 92nd Street Y, and Yeshiva University, and since 2010, has been instructor of Yiddish language at JTS.
+He has taught Yiddish at the Workers Circle, Makor, the 92nd Street Y, Yeshiva University and JTS, and has taught at the YIVO-Bard Summer Program since 2023.

 Dr. Adi Mahalel is a Visiting Assistant Professor of Yiddish Studies at the University of Maryland.
 He received his doctoral degree in Yiddish Studies from Columbia University.
 His book, The Radical Isaac: I. L. Peretz and the Rise of Jewish Socialism, was published by SUNY Press in 2023.
 Adi’s areas of interest include modern Hebrew and Yiddish literatures, Jewish cultures in modern times, and the crossroads between culture and politics.
 He has published articles and translations on these subjects in multiple languages, and has taught in various institutions.